kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 </div>

-\(2\) Each holder of a Certificate of Aircraft Registration, AC Form 8050-3, issued before October 1, 2010, must submit an Application for Aircraft Re-registration, AC Form 8050-1A, and the fee required by §47.17, between October 1, 2010, and December 31, 2013, according to the schedule in paragraph (a)(1) of this section.
+\(2\) Each holder of a Certificate of Aircraft Registration, AC Form 8050-3, issued before October 1, 2010, must submit an Application for Aircraft Re-registration, AC Form 8050-1A, and the fee required by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.17   Fees.|§47.17]], between October 1, 2010, and December 31, 2013, according to the schedule in paragraph (a)(1) of this section.

 \(3\) A Certificate of Aircraft Registration issued under this paragraph expires three years after the last day of the month in which it is issued.

-\(b\) *Initial Registration.* A Certificate of Aircraft Registration issued in accordance with §47.31 expires three years after the last day of the month in which it is issued.
+\(b\) *Initial Registration.* A Certificate of Aircraft Registration issued in accordance with [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.31   Application.|§47.31]] expires three years after the last day of the month in which it is issued.

-\(c\) *Renewal.* Each holder of a Certificate of Aircraft Registration, AC Form 8050-3, containing an expiration date may apply for renewal by submitting an Application for Aircraft Registration Renewal, AC Form 8050-1B, and the fee required by §47.17 during the six months preceding the expiration date.
+\(c\) *Renewal.* Each holder of a Certificate of Aircraft Registration, AC Form 8050-3, containing an expiration date may apply for renewal by submitting an Application for Aircraft Registration Renewal, AC Form 8050-1B, and the fee required by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.17   Fees.|§47.17]] during the six months preceding the expiration date.
 A certificate issued under this paragraph expires three years from the expiration date of the previous certificate.

 \[Amdt.
 47-29, 75 FR 41981, July 20, 2010\]